arcadiapage/arcadiapage.github.io/_posts/2022-11-16-how-infp-writers-can-nourish-their-writing-life-in-the-coming-year.md

 The more you notice, the more lessons appear right when you need them.

 Hopefully these four mindset shifts will give you a starting point on setting next year's writing goals.
-I have one more mindset shift I want to share: Think about how you want to feel as a writer.
+I have one more mindset shift I want to share: **Think about how you want to feel as a writer.**

-My blog posts tend to run long (this one's over 1000 words!), and I end up having to cut them for ease of reading.
-But I've decided to start sharing the "deleted" scenes of my blog posts as [exclusive posts on my Buy Me a Coffee page](https://www.buymeacoffee.com/arcadiapage/november-extra-think-about-how-you-want-feel-writer).
-So my last tip will be available $1 supporters.
+If you are looking to create an easy, compassionate writing practice that resonates with you as an INFP, you might also like [Love Your Writing Life - A Self-coaching Course for INFP Writers.](https://payhip.com/b/l30Wi)

-If you need some more inspiration for creating writing goals in the upcoming year, here are some other posts from this blog to check out:
+And if you need some more inspiration for creating writing goals in the upcoming year, here are some other posts from this blog to check out:

 * [25 Ways to Thrive as an INFP Writer](https://arcadiapage.com/2020-10-09-25-ways-to-thrive-as-an-infp-writer/)
 * [How Journaling Helps Me as an INFP Writer](https://arcadiapage.com/2020-07-30-how-journaling-helps-me-as-an-infp-writer/)